 Offices certainly don’t run themselves.
 Successful businesses have a team of professionals working behind the scenes, using their administrative skills to ensure the smooth operations of the company.
 The role of an office administrator is an important one.
 This person keeps on top of all the basic day-to-day needs of an office and is a great resource to employees in all levels of the company.

 There are many skills that make for an exceptional office administrator.
-If you’re thinking about a career in business office administration, you’ll want to get some idea of what’s involved.
-Here are some key administration skills of the position.
+If you’re thinking about becoming a business office administrator, you should consider enrolling in FCC’s Business Office Administration Program.

 Organization and Time Management